Current Ministry Location: Hawaii, U.S.

 Sister Earnest’s contribution to improving the lives of older adults in Hawaii was recognized by the Hawaiian Pacific Gerontological Society in their Nalima Kokua Community Service Award, presented to her in 1994.
 The award states: “Throughout all her work, Sister Earnest has put service to the community and the seniors at the top of her priorities.
 With her many years of service, as well as her continuing energy and enthusiasm, she is dedicated to promoting the best life possible for our elders.”

-In 2011 Sister Earnest served as co-director of the Congregational Personnel office at the Maryknoll Sisters Center and in 2017 she was re-assigned to Hawaii, where she presently resides.
+In 2011, Sister Earnest served as Co-Director of the Congregational Personnel Office at the Maryknoll Sisters Center, Maryknoll, NY.
+In 2017, she was re-assigned to Hawaii.